Kong/insomnia-docs/docs/insomnia/declarative-config.md

 ---

 {:.alert .alert-primary}
-**Note**: This feature is currently only available on Design Documents with OpenAPI 3.0 specifications.
+**Note**: This feature is currently only available on Design Documents with OpenAPI 3.0.X and 3.1 specifications.

 Insomnia creates a preformatted [decK](https://docs.konghq.com/deck) file when you add endpoints to a Document.
 You can do this through the UI, as explained below.
 Or by using the Inso CLI command [inso generate config](/inso-cli/cli-command-reference/inso-generate-config).